Íñigo López de Mendoza y Mendoza, 5th Duke of the Infantado: Biography

 A favorite of Philip II of Spain, Íñigo accompanied the king to England for his marriage with Mary Tudor in 1556.
 As a big patron of the arts, and due to his perpetual, but friendly, competition with the king, Íñigo boasted that his palace was every bit as splendid as El Escorial, hiring some of the same painters to paint its walls and ceilings.
 The remodeling of the palace was carried out by Acacio de Orejón on the orders of Íñigo.

 Íñigo later hosted the king's marriage to Elisabeth of Valois at his palace in Guadalajara in 1560.

 Military collection

 Swords and armour

-The 5th Duke of Infantado amassed an extraordinary collection of arms and armour, including at least fifty-three Milanese suits of armor, notable Moorish and antique swords, and elaborately inscribed crossbows.
+The 5th Duke of Infantado amassed an expansive collection of arms and armour, including at least fifty-three Milanese suits of armor, Moorish and antique swords, and elaborately inscribed crossbows.
 His sword collection featured gold-engraved Arabic inscriptions and markings such as Recaredus Gothoçun, 1544, and SPQR.
 The crossbows bore religious phrases, ownership marks, and manufacturer signatures.